binarymist/BinaryMistBlog/content/post/purpleteam-at-alpha/index.md

 <br>

-The purpleteam back-end runs smart dynamic application security testing against your web applications or APIs.
-The purpleteam CLI drives the purpleteam back-end.
+The PurpleTeam back-end runs smart dynamic application security testing against your web applications or APIs.
+The purpleteam CLI drives the PurpleTeam back-end.

 <!-- end....... following is from owasp project page ................ -->